TTEC (NASDAQ:TTEC) Releases Q1 2022 Earnings Guidance

-Several research analysts recently issued reports on the stock.
-Morgan Stanley lowered shares of TTEC from an equal weight rating to an underweight rating and cut their target price for the stock from $100.00 to $90.00 in a research report on Monday, January 10th.
-William Blair reiterated an outperform rating on shares of TTEC in a research report on Wednesday, November 10th.
-Craig Hallum cut their target price on shares of TTEC from $130.00 to $120.00 in a research report on Thursday.
-Finally, Canaccord Genuity Group cut their target price on shares of TTEC from $130.00 to $120.00 in a research report on Thursday.
-One analyst has rated the stock with a sell rating, two have assigned a hold rating and four have issued a buy rating to the company’s stock.
-According to MarketBeat, the stock presently has an average rating of Hold and an average target price of $111.50.
+Several brokerages have recently weighed in on TTEC.
+Morgan Stanley downgraded TTEC from an equal weight rating to an underweight rating and reduced their price target for the company from $100.00 to $90.00 in a report on Monday, January 10th.
+William Blair restated an outperform rating on shares of TTEC in a report on Wednesday, November 10th.
+Craig Hallum reduced their price objective on TTEC from $130.00 to $120.00 in a report on Thursday, March 3rd.
+Finally, Canaccord Genuity Group reduced their price objective on TTEC from $130.00 to $120.00 in a report on Thursday, March 3rd.
+One equities research analyst has rated the stock with a sell rating, one has assigned a hold rating and three have issued a buy rating to the company.
+Based on data from MarketBeat.com, TTEC has an average rating of Hold and a consensus price target of $115.80.

-The business also recently declared a Semi-Annual dividend, which will be paid on Wednesday, April 20th.
-Investors of record on Thursday, March 31st will be paid a $0.50 dividend.
-This is an increase from TTEC’s previous Semi-Annual dividend of $0.47.
+The firm also recently declared a Semi-Annual dividend, which will be paid on Wednesday, April 20th.
+Investors of record on Thursday, March 31st will be issued a $0.50 dividend.
+The ex-dividend date is Wednesday, March 30th.
+This is a boost from TTEC’s previous Semi-Annual dividend of $0.47.
 This represents a yield of 1.3%.
-The ex-dividend date of this dividend is Wednesday, March 30th.
-TTEC’s dividend payout ratio is presently 28.48%.
+TTEC’s payout ratio is currently 31.65%.

-In other TTEC news, SVP Margaret B. Mclean sold 6,000 shares of the company’s stock in a transaction dated Monday, December 13th.
-The shares were sold at an average price of $86.33, for a total value of $517,980.00.
-The sale was disclosed in a legal filing with the SEC, which is available at the SEC website.
-60.90% of the stock is owned by corporate insiders.
+In related news, SVP Margaret B. Mclean sold 6,000 shares of the business’s stock in a transaction that occurred on Monday, December 13th.
+The stock was sold at an average price of $86.33, for a total value of $517,980.00.
+The transaction was disclosed in a legal filing with the SEC, which is available through this link.
+60.90% of the stock is currently owned by insiders.

-Several large investors have recently bought and sold shares of the company.
-BlackRock Inc. grew its holdings in shares of TTEC by 3.1% during the fourth quarter.
-BlackRock Inc. now owns 2,834,994 shares of the business services provider’s stock valued at $256,708,000 after buying an additional 84,161 shares during the last quarter.
-Thrivent Financial for Lutherans boosted its holdings in TTEC by 2,906.1% in the fourth quarter.
-Thrivent Financial for Lutherans now owns 445,259 shares of the business services provider’s stock worth $40,318,000 after purchasing an additional 430,447 shares during the last quarter.
-Charles Schwab Investment Management Inc. boosted its holdings in TTEC by 2.0% in the fourth quarter.
-Charles Schwab Investment Management Inc. now owns 130,554 shares of the business services provider’s stock worth $11,822,000 after purchasing an additional 2,506 shares during the last quarter.
-Morgan Stanley boosted its holdings in TTEC by 40.0% in the second quarter.
-Morgan Stanley now owns 89,262 shares of the business services provider’s stock worth $9,202,000 after purchasing an additional 25,511 shares during the last quarter.
-Finally, Goldman Sachs Group Inc. boosted its holdings in TTEC by 4.5% in the fourth quarter.
-Goldman Sachs Group Inc. now owns 72,823 shares of the business services provider’s stock worth $6,594,000 after purchasing an additional 3,166 shares during the last quarter.
-Hedge funds and other institutional investors own 35.25% of the company’s stock.
+A number of hedge funds and other institutional investors have recently bought and sold shares of TTEC.
+Millennium Management LLC purchased a new position in TTEC in the 2nd quarter worth approximately $560,000.
+Morgan Stanley raised its holdings in shares of TTEC by 40.0% during the 2nd quarter.
+Morgan Stanley now owns 89,262 shares of the business services provider’s stock worth $9,202,000 after acquiring an additional 25,511 shares in the last quarter.
+LPL Financial LLC purchased a new stake in shares of TTEC during the 3rd quarter worth approximately $478,000.
+Jane Street Group LLC purchased a new stake in shares of TTEC during the 3rd quarter worth approximately $724,000.
+Finally, Charles Schwab Investment Management Inc. raised its holdings in shares of TTEC by 2.0% during the 4th quarter.
+Charles Schwab Investment Management Inc. now owns 130,554 shares of the business services provider’s stock worth $11,822,000 after acquiring an additional 2,506 shares in the last quarter.
+35.96% of the stock is currently owned by institutional investors.

 TTEC Company Profile (Get Rating)